If you’re in need of a buy-to-let mortgage, this guide looks at how you can find the best one for your circumstances.Read more…

 How many Brits are getting their foot on the property ladder and at what age are they buying their first house?

 Looking for your first home and getting your foot on the property ladder is a massive milestone in your life, but it doesn’t come without a few obstacles along the way.
 Along with saving up for a deposit and finding the perfect home, you also need to consider which mortgage lender is right for you.

-- The average deposit placed by first-time buyers in 2018 was £32,800.
+- The average deposit placed by a first-time buyer in 2019 was £46,200.

-- The average first-time buyer mortgage in December 2019 was £174,000.
+- The average first-time buyer mortgage in 2019 was £185,300.

-- £210,000 was the average house price of homes bought in England by first-time buyers in 2019.
+- £231,500 was the average price of a home bought in the UK by a first-time buyer in 2019.

-- The average deposit for first-time buyers in London (£110,000) is almost as much as the average house price in the North of England (£126,000).
+- The average deposit for a first-time buyer in London (£110,000) is almost as much as the total mortgage for a buyer in the North of England (£112,000).

 The housing market vs coronavirus

 Despite mortgage approvals being down in 2020 (418,000 approvals) so far compared with the same period in 2019 (520,000 approvals), monthly mortgage approvals in August were the highest since 2007.
 This is due to the buyers flooding into the market to make the most of the governments temporary zero stamp duty rate on transactions up to £500,000.
 This stamp duty holiday period started in July and finishes at the end of March 2021.

 How old is the average first-time buyer?